-In accordance with Section 17 of the Federal Deposit Insurance Act, as amended, and the Government Corporation Control Act, we have audited the financial statements of the DIF and of the FRF, both of which FDIC administers.
+In accordance with Section 17 of the Federal Deposit Insurance Act, as amended,3 and the Government Corporation Control Act,4 we have audited the financial statements of the DIF and of the FRF, both of which FDIC administers.
 The financial statements of the DIF comprise the balance sheets as of December 31, 2023, and 2022; the related statements of income and fund balance and of cash flows for the years then ended; and the related notes to the financial statements.
-The financial statements of the FRF comprise the balance sheets as of December 31, 2022; the related statements of a statements are financial statements of the FRF comprise the balance sheets as of December 31, 2022; the related statements of income and accumulated deficit and of cash flows for the years then ended; and the related notes to the financial statements.
+The financial statements of the FRF comprise the balance sheets as of December 31, 2023, and 2022; the related statements of income and accumulated deficit and of cash flows for the years then ended; and the related notes to the financial statements.
 In our opinion,